storborg/replaylib/README.rst

 ==================================================================================
-replaylib - Make better tests when using remote services
+replaylib - Make better tests when using remote HTTP services
 ==================================================================================

 :Authors: